shihwang/GADACE/README.md

 # GADACE: Graph Anomaly Detection Combining Attribute Contrast and Structure Reconstruction
 This is the official implementation of the submission "GADACE: Graph Anomaly Detection Combining Attribute Contrast and Structure Reconstruction".
-All the experiments are conducted on a Linux server with Intel(R) Xeon(R) Platinum 8352V CPU and NVIDIA® Tesla A800 80GB GPU.
+All the experiments are conducted on a Linux server with Intel® Xeon® Platinum 8352V CPU and NVIDIA® Tesla A800 80GB GPU.

 ### 1. Dependencies (with python = 3.8):
 ```